Dental crown alloys –

 If the metal that triggers the response can be identified, an alternative alloy can usually be found.

-- Base (non-noble) alloys, as opposed to noble or high-noble ones, are typically associated with a larger release of nickel, chromium, and cobalt ions, and thus their use may be indicated.
+- Base (non noble/non precious) alloys, as opposed to noble or high-noble ones, are typically associated with a larger release of nickel, chromium, and cobalt ions, and thus their use may be indicated.

 - While palladium is found in many high-noble formulations, some palladium-free products do exist (see table above).
 Additionally, some of these formulations don’t contain any of the other metals commonly associated with allergies either.